oqtane/oqtane.docs/src/pages/manuals/admin/installation/windows-iis-sql.md

 ## Step 8: Configure IIS App Pool

-[Note: Ensure that the folder containing the Oqtane files has appropriate modify permissions set for the "IIS AppPool\oqtane" user to avoid any permission issues during installation or runtime.]

 1. Open "Internet Information Services (IIS) Manager" from the Start menu.
 2. Create a new Application Pool named "oqtane" with No Managed Code for the .NET CLR version.
-3. Set appropriate permissions for the folder containing the Oqtane files and the LocalDB data directory.
+3. Set appropriate permissions for the folder containing the Oqtane files.
+_Note: Ensure that the folder containing the Oqtane files has appropriate modify permissions set for the "IIS AppPool\oqtane" user to avoid any permission issues during installation or runtime._

 ## Step 9: Configure IIS Website